voken1/docs/whitepaper/token_and_distribution_plan.rst

 This is also our **blockchain technology application** value philosophy.

-We are building an increasingly mature system, in which Voken will be the only measure of value and means of payment in such a sustainable and healthy environment.
+We are building an increasingly mature system, in which :ref:`voken` will be the only measure of value and means of payment in such a sustainable and healthy environment.
 It is clear that the basic design of 1 Voken = 100GB after ecological maturity will ensure that